I Spy with My Little Eye: Analysis and Detection of Spying Browser Extensions: Automatically Detecting Spying Extensions

 \subsubsectitle{Positive class. } We use previously identified 207 spying extensions (in Section~\ref{sec:dataset}).\footnote{Remaining 11 extensions (out of 218) were taken down at the time of this analysis, and thus could not be included.}

 \subsubsectitle{Negative class. } We use observations from Section~\ref{sec:analysis} to identify benign extensions. \textit{First}, we include 10,131 extensions that do not request any of the permissions misused by spying extensions to access, store and send user information (Table~\ref{tab:infotrack}). \textit{Second,} we include 11,235 extensions that do not make any network requests.
 These extensions might access user information, or perform other browser operations, but do not make network requests. \textit{Lastly,} we add 831 extensions that were marked as not spying in our manual investigation (Section~\ref{sec:dataset}).
-Note that these 831 extensions add diversity to the benign class because they were initially shortlisted as supsicious, but verified as benign on manual investigation.
+Note that these 831 extensions add diversity to the benign class because they were initially shortlisted as suspicious, but verified as benign on manual investigation.
+These extensions are actually very similar to spying extensions and most of them make network requests and/or also access private information.
+Therefore, including them makes the detection task more challenging, and helps to build a better classifier.
 In total, we identify 16,785 unique benign extensions.
+We acknowledge that the representativeness of our negative class is potentially limited by the usage of heuristics to select extensions.
+However, classification performance would only increase if we have a more diverse negative class.

 To reduce the high class imbalance, we use a 1:5 ratio of positive and negative class and repeat our training/validation experiments with different samples of benign extensions.
 We randomly choose three non-overlapping samples from the benign dataset, each of size 1,035 extensions.
 We report average precision (percentage of detected extensions that are spying) and recall (percentage of spying extensions that are detected) over the three runs of the experiment, based on 5-fold cross validation.